henderea/MemoryTamer/README.md

 MemoryTamer
 ===========

 As of version 0.7.2, Memory Tamer is now a paid app.
 Please visit <https://pay.paddle.com/checkout/492767> to get a license.
+You can also buy in-app.

 A RubyMotion application for keeping memory usage in check.
 Shows up in the menu bar and shows current free ram (refreshed every 2 seconds).